Projects per year

 She is a member of SMaRteN, a national research network funded by UK Research and Innovation, led by King's College London, focusing on student mental health in higher education.

-Supervisors: Prof D Gunnell, Dr Claire Haworth, Dr Judi Kidger
+PhD supervisors (2018-2022): Prof D Gunnell, Prof Claire Haworth, Dr Judi Kidger

 Award Date: 17 Jun 2017

-MBPsS, British Psychological Society
+MBPsS, The British Psychological Society